fxboxed/eugo/content/europe/adventure/snorkeling/_index.md

 *   Cold Water: Seriously, it's cold.
 A thick wetsuit is a must.
 *   _Kelp Forests_: These underwater forests are home to a variety of marine life.
 *   Seals: You might spot some seals playing in the water.
 Remember to keep a respectful distance.
 *   Shipwrecks: There are several shipwrecks around the islands that you can explore while snorkeling.
-Check out some [Orkney Islands attractions](https://www.tripadvisor.com/Attractions-g186563-Activities-Orkney_Islands_Scotland.html) before you go.
+Check out some Orkney Islands attractionsbefore you go.

 It's not your typical snorkeling trip, but if you're up for an adventure, the Orkney Islands could be just the ticket. **Just remember to check the weather and sea conditions before you go!**